zubieta/mpv/DOCS/man/options.rst

     The application name the player reports to the audio API.
 Can be useful if you want to force a different audio profile (e.g. with PulseAudio), or to set your own application name when using libmpv.

-``--volume-restore-data=<string>``
-    Used internally for use by playback resume (e.g. with ``quit-watch-later``).
-    Restoring value has to be done carefully, because different AOs as well as softvol can have different value ranges, and we don't want to restore volume if setting the volume changes it system wide.
-The normal options (like ``--volume``) would always set the volume.
-This option was added for restoring volume in a safer way (by storing the method used to set the volume), and is not generally useful.
-Its semantics are considered private to mpv.

-    Do not use.

 ``--audio-buffer=<seconds>``
     Set the audio output minimum buffer.
 The audio device might actually create